witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 We chose this architecture as we have a front-end, a web hosting server, api and backend NO-SQL database.

+The technology stack is:
+- Frontend: HTML, CSS ,[]
+- Backend: Node Js, Express Js
+- Databases: Firebase, Firebase Firestore

+## Diagrans

-Here is the deployment diagram to illustrate how our website deploys.
+The Deployment diagram to illustrate how our website deploys.

 ![Users Table](media/DeploymentDiagram.drawio.png)